 Examples of winning entries from past competitions can be found at https://www.roadwaysafety.org/programs/national-roadway-safety-awards.

-Only public agencies may apply and be considered for a National Roadway Safety Award.
+Eligibility for submitting a National Roadway Safety Award application is restricted to public agencies that have implemented a relevant project for public roadway safety benefit.
+Other groups that have been involved in successful roadway safety efforts (e.g., private entities, academic institutions, nonprofits, etc.) may cosponsor a nomination, provided that a public agency is the lead applicant.
 Each entry will be judged among other nominations in its category.
 A nominated project or program must demonstrate evidence of data-supported results, including documentation supporting the project’s or program’s success.
 Applicants are encouraged to review the application form as they consider submitting a project or program for an award.
 Projects in both award categories will be judged on the following criteria:

 Projects or programs that: